oracle-livelabs/security/blockchain-table-new/terminate/terminate.md

 # Terminate Oracle Autonomous Database

-## Introduction
+## **Introduction**

 You can permanently delete (terminate) instances that you no longer need.
 Terminating an Oracle Autonomous Database permanently deletes the database data.
 However, automatic backups are not deleted if you have chosen Recovery Appliance or NFS as a backup destination.
 You can delete automatic backups directly from the Recovery Appliance or NFS.

 This lab walks you through the steps to terminate an available or stopped Oracle Autonomous Database instance.
-For the purpose of this lab, an Always Free demo Oracle Autonomous Transaction Processing database instance named DEMOATP is provisioned in a compartment.
+For the purpose of this lab, an Always Free demo Oracle Autonomous Transaction Processing database instance named BLOCKCHAIN-TABLE-DEMO is provisioned in a compartment.

-Estimated Time: 5 minutes
+* Estimated Time: 5 minutes

 Watch the video below for a quick walk-through of the lab.
 [Terminate Oracle Autonomous Database](videohub:)